 Cub-O Orienteering Competition and Camp Out

 If you have already registered, please email the pack and let us know who is coming in your party and if you are camping Friday or Saturday nights or just coming for the day.
-We are going to try to do our best to still organize Pack 350 registrants to compete as dens wherever possible, but bear with us as the staggered arrival times and start times this year for Covid makes this extra challenging to coordinate, thus it is a possible that you may still just compete as a family.
-We will be in touch with you at the end of the week (if you tell us you are going) on any coordination items.
+We are going to try to do our best to keep our pack together for camping, but bear with us as the staggered arrival times and start times this year for Covid makes this extra challenging to coordinate.
+Due to the staggered start times, it is likely that you will compete as a family rather than as dens.

 Other preparation reminders - Bring your own water (and carry with you on-course) and have enough for your entire visit to Sid Richardson.
 If you are camping, please bring some firewood with you.
 Here's a guide to campfire cooking if you are sticking around to camp or have dinner before heading home.

-12/18 update: There will be no trail lunch provided on Saturday, thus please bring your own lunch
+There will be no trail lunch or meals provided, thus please bring your own food.

 What: CUB-O is a timed orienteering event that teaches our scouts to think for themselves while learning to read a map and hiking in the woods.
 It’s fast, exciting, and FUN for all scouts.
 The locations of 40-50 orange and white orienteering flags are marked on the map and you and your team will hike to find them – or most of them!
 Each flag has a code that you’ll write on your scorecard.
 Flags are worth from 5 to 30 points, depending on how hard they are to find.
 Your Den team will get a Cub-O competition map and plan a hiking strategy to find the most flags and score the most points in just 2.5 hours!